 Joe Biden has not indicated he would sign the long-awaited legalization bill introduced in Senate.
 The SAFE Banking Act would help the cannabis industry and the MORE Act to address social justice issues.
 All three bills have failed to pass the Senate.

 To make matters more complicated, Joe Biden has said he supports decriminalization versus full legalization.

 Democrats were in danger of losing their slight control of the U.S. Senate before the Republican-controlled Supreme Court overturned the landmark abortion decision Roe v Wade in June.

 While the Democrats could pick up more U.S. Senate Seats, they are in danger of losing control of the House of Representatives.

-Cannabis legalization is said to have bipartisan support in general.
+Cannabis legalization has bipartisan support in general.
 Both Progressives on the Left and Libertarians on the Right have long been in favor of ending cannabis prohibition.
 More politically moderate people believe there are great economic opportunities.